jainaangi/100-Days-Coding-Challenge-Java/README.md

 📌Day 8: Find the Largest of Three Numbers using If-Else Statements

 Problem Statement: Write a Java program to find the largest of three numbers using if-else statements.

+📌Day 9: Calculate Income Tax Based on Income Slabs

+Problem Statement: Write a Java program to calculate income tax based on income slabs.

+📌Day 9: Check if a Number is Even or Odd and Print the Result

+Problem Statement: Write a Java program to check if a number is even or odd and print the result.